Unleash Your Inner Child — Think Big!

 Remember when you were young, and everything was new and weird?
 Children ask big questions about the nature of things, how things work, and why things happen (or don’t).
 These are the types of questions that can lead to bigger thinking.
 How can I help others?
 What’s the best version of this I could imagine, and why doesn’t that exist?

 Asking big questions leads to lofty ideas and answers.
 It’s only by being more curious, opening your mind to possibilities, that you can learn to regularly think bigger about your life.

 When setting new goals for yourself, stop settling for what you normally do or what has been your comfort zone for so long.
 Expand your notion of safe, and stop settling for “good enough.”
 Nothing amazing or huge ever came from “good enough.”
 Stretch your imagination to set your goals higher and to free your mind to the possibilities of bigger thinking.

 When setting goals, it’s vital that they be outside your comfort zone.
 When you think of something, is your first instinct to say, “no way!”
 That’s something outside your zone.
 If you say, “maybe,” it’s probably a little bigger than you normally wish but still not your biggest idea, yet.
 Really push the limits of your zone to find where the big ideas, the ones that really make you excited.

 Thinking bigger requires time.
 You need to consider options.
 You need peace to explore possibilities.
 Taking the time needed to really formulate and think carefully through your big ideas is the only way you’ll ever really get there.

-Make some “thinking” time in your schedule on a regular basis.
+Make some “thinking” time in your schedule regularly.
 Protect this time jealously, so that others don’t pull you from it.
-Use that time to explore your ideas, to brainstorm and really let your imagination go.
+Use that time to explore your ideas, brainstorm, and really let your imagination go.
 The more you practice this, the easier it will become.